 You might be wondering, “Will it cost tons of money to start my blog?”

-The short answer is “No.” You can even create a blog free if you want to.
-C
+The short answer is “No.” You can even create a blog for free if you want to.

 BUT there are a couple of things you should pay for to create a serious professional blog.

 A domain name (www.YourBlogWebAddress.com) will cost around $7/year (but you can get it free—more about that later).
-Ohh it is available in $2 Only on Godaddy.com
+Ohh it is available for $2 Only on Godaddy.com

 Bottom line: If you want to start a serious blog, you’ll need to spend a few dollars to get a domain name and web hosting.
 We’ll go through these in detail in STEPS 3 and 4.